bgrigs/Lola-s/README.md

 B) Using the overflow propery to prevent elements from expanding beyond their containers
 C) Editing the design to improve visual accessibility.
 The original site did not pass WCAG AAA or AA color-contrast standards. (original design: https://hw-03-lola.superhi.com/).
 D) Responsive design
-E) Providng visual feedback to the user upon hovering over a button or link via changes in color, borders, and/or text-transform properties.
+E) Providng visual feedback to the user upon hovering over a button or link via changes in color, borders, transitions, and/or text-transform properties.

 Assets and original design provided by SuperHi: https://www.superhi.com/?r=bgrigs